Coffee has its Kopi Luwak, cheese has its Pule, and a strong contender in the honey world is Tupelo Honey.

 The second part is the timing.

-You need to ensure that the honey you harvest is only from your targeted Tupelo blooms.
+You need to ensure that the honey you harvest is only from your target Tupelo blooms.

 That means your beehives have to be in place, with empty supers at just the right time.

-If you move them in too early, the bees may forage on other flowers in bloom and that will get mixed up with the targeted nectar source.
+If you move them in too early, the bees may forage on other flowers in bloom and that will mix up with the target nectar source.

 For honey to be considered as single flower honey, like in the case of Tupelo, it is subject to pollen analysis.